EDUC 733 Instructional Systems Design

 Instructional Design Project Presentation Assignment

-The candidate will create a presentation through PowerPoint, Google Slides, Keynote, Prezi, or the like and use a screen recorder (Kaltura, Screencast-O-Matic, etc.) to record a video that presents the selected project for this course.
+The candidate will create a presentation through PowerPoint, Google Slides, Keynote, Prezi, or another presentation software program and use a screen recorder (Kaltura, ScreenPal, etc.) to record a video that presents the selected project for this course.
 After recording the video and uploading it to a video hosting platform (YouTube, Vimeo, etc.), the candidate will upload the video URL to the assignment on Canvas.
 This recording must be 10-15 minutes in length.
 (CLO: H)

 Quiz: Instructional Design Skills Survey

 Well-rounded instructional design professionals must be highly skilled in a number of areas.
 The candidate will put himself/herself in the role of an instructional designer, using the Advanced Organizer survey from the Rothwell text to self-identify areas of strength and areas where growth is needed.
 The candidate will then use his/her self-assessment to set professional development goals.
-Once the candidate has taken the survey in the textbook, he or she will complete the quiz.
-The quiz contains one multiple choice and one short answer question, has a time limit of one hour, and allows for one attempt.
+Once the candidate has taken the survey in the textbook, he/she will complete the quiz.
+The quiz contains 2 multiple choice and short-answer questions, has a 1-hour time limit, and allows for 1 attempt.
 (CLO: C, G)